kellerberrin/OSM-QSAR/README.md

 using OSM_QSAR with Anaconda python (installation below).
 The Anaconda python distribution can be used on Windows, Linux or Mac.
 It is designed for data scientists and comes pre-loaded with many scientific software tools  and packages.
 It also has powerful package management features.
-The use of "virtual" environments (see below) which largely avoid package version problems that commonly occur between collaborating researchers on different computers.
+The use of "virtual" environments (see below) largely avoid package version problems that commonly occur between collaborating researchers on different computers.
 It also has the excellent "conda" package management tool which greatly simplifies the installation of large and complex packages such as TENSORFLOW.